 Figures show in Cherwell alone the number of people filling up their car and driving off without paying has shot up by 246 per cent.

 In the six months between March and September 2011 there were 79 incidents compared with 32 in the same period in 2010, and in many cases stolen number plates were used.

-Now, thanks to a £10,896 grant from the Government’s Community Action Against Crime Innovation Fund, awarded to the Cherwell Crime Partnership, police have launched Forecourt Watch to tackle the problem head-on.
+Now, thanks to a £10,896 grant from the Government’s Community Action Against Crime Innovation Fund, awarded to the Cherwell Crime Partnership, police have launched Forecourt Watch to tackle the

 So far 22 garages have signed to the scheme, which sees details of stolen number plates passed to garages as soon as they are reported.